Active Duty Staff

 Assistant Marine Officer Instructor

-Staff Sergeant Roshod M. Browning was born on 19 October 1976 in Oklahoma City, Oklahoma.
+Staff Sergeant Roshod M. Browning is from Oklahoma City, Oklahoma.
 He enlisted in the Marine Corps in December of 2003 and completed recruit training at MCRD Parris Island.
 Following recruit training; Lance Corporal Browning attended Marine Combat Training atCamp Geiger,NC, and then radio operator and multi channel equipment operator school at 29 Palms, CA. Upon completion, he was then assigned the MOS of 0622.

 Lance Corporal Browning reported to Communications Company Headquarters and Service Battalion, Camp Kinser, in Okinawa, Japan, in June of 2003 as a multi channel equipment operator.
 While assigned, Corporal Browning participated in Operation Unified Assistance in Sri Lanka, and Patia Thailand in 2004 Tsunami Relief.
 Cpl Browning also deployed to Yogyakarta and Central JavaIndonesiain an effort to provide relief for mud slides from an earthquake in 2006.